gregk27/GTMS/readme.md

  - **authString:** The string required to make changes
  - **initScript:** The sql script to be run on initialization, this should clear any existing data and insert values for teams and match schedule.
 Refer to [Initializing Database](#initialising-database) for details.
  - **matchLength:** The length of a match, in seconds
+ - **freezeDelay:** Delay before game views freeze, in seconds.
+After this time has passed score changes will cause "Match Under Review" banner to appear instead of displayed score changing.
+This is intended to allow for fixing input mistakes without the displayed score fluctuating.

 ### Audio Settings
 The audio played by the system can be configured to play user-defined files at any point in the match.
 Configuration has the following properties:
  - **leadTime:** Time in seconds to start audio prematurely, used to combat network latency
+ - **interrupted:** Path to audio file which should be played when a match in interrupted (another is loaded before ending)
  - **sequence:** Sequence of audio files to be played during the match
 #### Sequence
 Sequence is a list of audio files and timestamps.
 The server will instruct the aduio page to load the files at specified timestamps.
 Each entry has two properties: